fortran-lang/fpm-docs/pages/spec/metapackages.md

 HDF5 is supported for Fortran, C and C++ languages.
 The `pkg-config` backend is employed by `fpm` to find a valid local HDF5 installation, so, please insure that `pkg-config` is also available when using this metapackage.

 Both the default and the high-level (`HL`) interfaces are linked against if available.
-On Ubuntu, special steps are taken on Ubuntu to ensure `HL` are added.
-On Ubuntu with oneAPI compilers, CMake HDF5 installations are supported (`apt` versions only support `gfortran`).
+- On Ubuntu, special steps are taken to ensure `HL` are added.
+- On Ubuntu with oneAPI compilers, `CMake` HDF5 installations are supported (`apt` versions only support `gfortran`).

 :::{note}
 Codes using HDF5 built with `oneAPI` compilers should not have the `-standard-semantics` flag: it changes module name mangling from `_mp_` to `_MP_` which makes HDF5 modules unavailable.